energietransitie/needforheat-p1-reader-firmware/docs/manuals/installation/languages/en-US.md

 In the box you have received, the cables of the smart meter module are connected to each other; it should look like the picture above indicates.
 You may remove any cable ties so that the cables are no longer coiled.

-## 2. Connect the back cable of the smart meter to the p1 port
+## 2. Connect the connector of the smart meter module to the p1 port

 Locate the P1 port on your smart electricity meter.